dhruvasagar/vim-dotoo/README.md

    * `:date:` Enters the current date
    * `:time:` Enters the current date & time

-2. Agenda View: You can have a look at the agenda at anytime using the key binding <kbd>gA</kbd>.
-This opens up a buffer with TODO's that are nearing deadline.
-It provides a variety of mappings to manipulate the TODO items from the agenda view itself.
+2. Agenda Views: You can have a look at the agenda views at anytime using the key binding <kbd>gA</kbd>, this displays the list of currently registered agenda views available, selecting one of them then opens up the view.
+The agenda views pulls information from agenda files, this can be configured by setting `g:dotoo#agenda#files` which is a list of file names / file blobs.

-   These are the agenda view mappings :
+   These are the agenda view mappings common to all :
    * <kbd>q</kbd>:     quit agenda buffer
    * <kbd>r</kbd>:     refresh agenda buffer (force reload / parse agenda files)
-   * <kbd>f</kbd>:     go forward by 1 day
-   * <kbd>b</kbd>:     go backward by 1 day
-   * <kbd>.</kbd>:     go to today's date
    * <kbd>c</kbd>:     change TODO of headline under cursor
    * <kbd>u</kbd>:     undo change in file of headline under the cursor
    * <kbd>s</kbd>:     save all agenda files
    * <kbd>C</kbd>:     trigger capture menu
    * <kbd>i</kbd>:     clock-in for headline under cursor
    * <kbd>o</kbd>:     clock-out for headline under cursor
-   * <kbd>R</kbd>:     Report of clocking summary for the day
-   * <kbd>T</kbd>:     List unscheduled TODO items
+   * <kbd>m</kbd>:     Move headline to selected target
    * <kbd>\<CR\></kbd>:  Open headline under cursor & close agenda
    * <kbd>\<C-S\></kbd>: Open headline under cursor in `split`
    * <kbd>\<C-T\></kbd>: Open headline under cursor in `tab`
    * <kbd>\<C-V\></kbd>: Open headline under cursor in `vsplit`
    * <kbd>\<Tab\></kbd>: same as <kbd>\<C-V\></kbd>

+   There are 4 views available currently :
+   1. Agenda View : This displays all TODOs that are nearing deadline. deadline.
+It provides a variety of mappings to manipulate the TODO items from the agenda view itself.

+      These are mappings specific to agenda view:
+      * <kbd>f</kbd>:     go forward by 1 day
+      * <kbd>b</kbd>:     go backward by 1 day
+      * <kbd>.</kbd>:     go to today's date
+      * <kbd>R</kbd>:     Report of clocking summary for the day

+   2. TODOs View : This displays all unscheduled TODO items from your agenda files.

+   3. Refiles : This displays all headlines in the refile file that you should then move to an appropriate target file / project / headline.

+   4. Notes : This displays all the notes from all the agenda files.

 3. Capture: This launches the capture menu that you can use to quickly capture TODOs, NOTES etc. This can be invoked using the keybinding
    <kbd>gC</kbd> from anywhere.
-If you invoke the same from an open dotoo file,
-   it will append the captured template into the dotoo file otherwise it will append the captured template into the refile file configured by g:dotoo#capture#refile
+The capture launches with a split window in
+   select mode, you can just start typing to edit the capture.
+On saving the capture is then moved to the refile file, this can be configured using `g:dotoo#capture#refile`.
+You can always look at your refiles in the refiles view and move them to the desired target file / headline from there.
+Capture also clocks the tasks so you can log how much time was spent doing them.

 ## Screenshots